networknt/light-doc/content/concern/client.md

 DNS.2 = service_id2
 ```

-2. add service IDs to trustedNames in `client.yml`.
-Service IDs can be separated into multiple groups if needed and any group name can be used (as long as it is a valid yml map key).
-Mutliple service IDs in a group should be delimited by comma.
+2. Add service IDs to `trustedNames` in the `client.yml`.
+Service IDs can be separated into multiple groups if needed, and any group name can be used (as long as it is a valid YAML map key).
+Multiple service IDs in a group should be delimited by a comma.

 ```
 tls:
   verifyHostname: true